 - Balance Transfer Fee

 Often, it’s the balance transfer fee that goes undetected until you’re already signed up and about to transfer your balance.
 You then see there are a few hundred dollars missing.
 This fee is charged as a percentage of the balance you are transferring over.
 Rates can vary by company, but they’re generally around 3%.
-Chase Slate® is the only card on this list that does not charge a balance transfer fee.
+Chase Slate® is the only card on this list that does not charge a balance transfer fee for the first 60 days.

 The introductory balance transfer rate should always be 0% on any balance transfer card you consider.
 Never transfer a balance to any card that does not have a 0% intro rate on balance transfers.